 Ask for help early!

-Grant applications are generally available more than 2 months before the due date.
-If you need to ask questions or request help in some way, you are far more likely to be helped when the due date is a couple weeks from now, instead of 6 hours from now.
+Grant applications are generally available more than two months before the due date.
+If you need to ask questions or request help in some way, you are far more likely to be helped when the due date is a couple of weeks from now, instead of a couple of hours from now.

 Don't let little mistakes ruin your submission.
 Find a friend to read your application and have them look for any typos, missed words, missing documents, and any writing that doesn't make sense.
 If they don't get it, neither will we.